 Because we’re so close to some big psychological thresholds, mortgage lenders might start offering rates below these key levels to entice borrowers.

-Really, a lender could just start advertising a 2.99% 30-year fixed and they’d probably make headlines.
+At this point, a lender could just probably start advertising a 4.99% 30-year fixed and they’d probably make headlines.
 It’s essentially free PR.

 But once you dig into the details, you might be disappointed in what you find.